- Written by Dr.Mehmet Demircioglu

 Which clinic promises need closer scrutiny?

-I would be careful if a clinic makes gray hair sound like a simple marketing advantage without examining the donor area properly.
-I would also be careful if the conversation moves immediately to a big graft number, a fast discount, or a promise of full coverage without discussing hair caliber, color contrast, future loss, and donor preservation.
+A clinic promise needs closer scrutiny if gray hair is presented as an easy marketing advantage without proper donor examination, or if the conversation moves immediately to a big graft number, a fast discount, or a promise of full coverage without discussing hair caliber, color contrast, future loss, and donor preservation.

-An ethical clinic should not treat gray hair as a problem to hide or as a magic feature that solves density.
+Gray hair should not be treated as a problem to hide or as a shortcut that solves density.
 It should be treated as one part of a responsible plan.
 If the clinic avoids explaining who will design the hairline, who will create the recipient area, and how the donor will be protected, the color of the hair is no longer the main concern.

-When I judge a result, I look for natural distribution, suitable density, clean donor management, and a design that still fits the patient after the excitement of surgery has passed.
-Patients should understand what a good hair transplant result really means, not only what looks impressive in one photograph.
+A good result needs natural distribution, suitable density, clean donor management, and a design that still fits the patient after the excitement of surgery has passed.
+It helps to know what a good hair transplant result really means, not only what looks impressive in one photograph.

 How should I think about hair color before making the decision?

 Think of hair color as a planning detail, not as a reason to panic.
 White or silver hair can be transplanted, can look natural, and can even help soften the result in the right patient.
-But it does not cancel the real rules of hair transplantation.
+But it does not replace the real principles of hair transplantation.

 The donor area must still be protected.
 The hairline must still be age appropriate.
 The graft number must still be reasonable.
 The patient must still understand that surgery improves coverage, but it does not stop future hair aging or future hair loss by itself.

 Do not choose surgery because someone told you lighter hair is a problem, and do not choose surgery because someone told you it makes everything easy.
-I would choose surgery only when the plan makes sense with your donor, your face, your age, your hair caliber, your color pattern, and your long term needs.
+Surgery is worth considering when the plan makes sense with your donor, your face, your age, your hair caliber, your color pattern, and your long-term needs.
 Silver hair still needs careful donor use, conservative planning, and a design that will age naturally.